JBallin/react-shopping-cart/README.md

 ### Description

-Basic shopping cart app that stores data in-memory using an [API](https://g-api.herokuapp.com) provided by Galvanize.
-I was given the basic HTML structure but otherwise built everything on my own.
+Basic shopping cart app that stores data in-memory using an [API](https://g-api.herokuapp.com) provided by Galvanize (with some modifications).
+I was given the basic HTML structure and seed data but otherwise built everything on my own.

 ### Usage